 What is CWTAP?

-CWTAP is a collaborative effort between the School of Social Work and Washington State’s public child welfare agency, Children’s Administration (CA) to promote quality social service practitioners in public child welfare by providing specialized educational seminars, hands on experience and tuition assistance to accepted MSW students.
+CWTAP is a collaborative effort between the School of Social Work and Washington State’s public child welfare agency, Department of Children, Youth and Families (DCYF) to promote quality social service practitioners in public child welfare by providing specialized educational seminars, hands on experience and tuition assistance to accepted MSW students.

 Where can I learn about public child welfare before applying for CWTAP?